People who have early memory loss can use a number of techniques to help with remembering things. Below are some tips.

 - Take part in enjoyable activities that stimulate the mind, such as word puzzles or board games.
 This helps keep the nerve cells in the brain active, which is very important as you get older.

-- If you live alone, make an effort to talk with friends and family members.
+- If you live alone, make an effort to talk with friends and family members often, preferably every day.
 Tell them about your memory problems, so they know how to help.

 - If you enjoy video games, try playing one that challenges the mind.